What your Child will Learn in Grade Eight

 - Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously.

-- Solve real-world problems leading to two linear equations in two variables.
+- Solve real-world and mathematical problems leading to two linear equations in two variables.

 Investigate patterns of association in bivariate data.

-- For scatter plots that suggest a linear association, informally fit a straight line and informally assess the model fit by judging the closeness of the data points to the line.
+- Know that straight lines are widely used to model relationships between two quantitative variables.
+For scatter plots that suggest a linear association, informally fit a straight line, and informally assess the model fit by judging the closeness of the data points to the line.

 - Use the equation of a linear model to solve problems in the context of bivariate measurement data, interpreting the slope and intercept.

-- Construct and interpret a two-way table summarizing data on two categorical variables collected from the same subjects.
+- Understand that patterns of association can also be seen in bivariate categorical data by displaying frequencies and relative frequencies in a two-way table.
+Construct and interpret a two-way table summarizing data on two categorical variables collected from the same subjects.
 Use relative frequencies calculated for rows or columns to describe possible association between two variables.